Sushmitha-Katti/ERA/Session_07-In_Depth_Coding_Practice/README.md

 ## Code Drill 2
   * Target
-    * Fix the Structure of Model.
+    * Fixed the Structure of Model.
 Going with the model where channels are increasing as we go futher.
-    * Introduce Dropout of 0.1
+    * Introduced Dropout of 0.1
-    * Introduce Max Pool after the Receptive Field: 5
+    * Introduced Max Pool after the Receptive Field: 5
   * Result
     * Parameters: 9,634
     * Epochs: 20